 Here are a few you might want to try:

-- eating one or two servings of soy per day, which has been shown to decrease how often hot flashes occur and how intense they are in some studies
+- eating one or two servings of soy per day, which has been shown to decrease how often hot flashes occur and how intense they are

 - consuming black cohosh supplement capsules or black cohosh food-grade oil, which can be used for short-term treatment of hot flashes and night sweats (however, it can cause digestive distress, abnormal bleeding, or blood clots and shouldn’t be used if you have a liver problem)

 - taking evening primrose supplement capsules or evening primrose food-grade oil, which is used to treat hot flashes (but can cause nausea and diarrhea and shouldn’t be used by those taking certain medications, such as blood thinners)